Lycolia/ts-next-boilerplate/README.md

 ### `npm headless-test`

-Launches the test and lint for headless mode.
+Launches the test and lint for headless mode

 ### `npm coverage`

-Getting test coverage.
+Getting test coverage

 ## About `next.config.js`